 - 1.1.
-Members will recall that the Financial Performance and Direction report to the Authority on 17 May 2019 provided draft year-end figures for 2018/19, which detailed a surplus of £84,760.
-These figures were then used to produce the draft Statement of Accounts which were signed and published on 30 May 2019. - 1.2.
-Following the delayed July audit Ernst and Young LLP (EY) has been undertaking their work between 14 October and 8 November 2019.
-Where amendments have been notified up until this date they have been incorporated into the final document included at Appendix 1.
+The Statement of Accounts and Annual Audit Results were considered by the Audit and Risk Committee on 19 November.
+A verbal update will be provided at this meeting. - 1.2.
+The Financial Performance and Direction report to the Authority on 17 May 2019 provided the draft year-end figures for 2018/19, which detailed a surplus of £84,760.
+These figures were used to produce the Statement of Accounts. - 1.3.
+There have been no subsequent changes to these figures, and the draft Statement of Accounts was signed on 30 May 2019.
+The Authority's external auditors Ernst and Young undertook their onsite work between 14 October and 8 November 2019.
+Where amendments are notified up to this date they have been incorporated into the final document, included at appendix 1.
 Amendments required after this date will be provided in a verbal update at this meeting.
-EY's draft Annual Audit Results is the next item on this agenda.